mojo1994/linkchecker/README.md

+"ATEMPTION" YOU HAVE TO CREATE AN ACCOUNT IN VIRUSTOTAL TO GET "API" CODE AND INSERT IN TERMUX AFTER PROCESS

 # linkchecker
 a "link checker" code script write with python that scans vuln malware in link website, use with learning ethical